Limited Availability Remaining for the 2023-2024 School Year.

 Families who can afford to fully fund their investment will be required to do so.
 However, we do not believe that ability to pay should be a criteria in the admissions process, and we are committed to enrolling every student that is accepted into the school, regardless of their financial means.
 The admissions process will therefore be “need blind” and JLA is dedicated to fully integrating mission appropriate students from all socio-economic backgrounds into the fabric of school life.

 Prior knowledge of Hebrew is not a prerequisite for acceptance.
-Conversational Hebrew (Ulpan) is a mandatory class for all JLA students and an assessment will be conducted to place the student in the appropriate level.
+Conversational Hebrew is a mandatory class for all JLA students and an assessment will be conducted to place the student in the appropriate level.

 We consider each student individually regardless of sibling acceptance.
 It is critical to the success of our program that all students accepted to JLA be mission appropriate.